eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-particular, the Wallet Provider is responsible for ensuring that the Wallet Instance can access a Wallet Secure Cryptographic Device (WSCD) that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance High, as required in the [European Digital Identity Regulation].
+particular, the Wallet Provider is responsible for ensuring that the Wallet Instance can access a Wallet Secure Cryptographic Device (WSCD) that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance High, as required in the [European Digital Identity Regulation] for the PID.
 This is true even if the WSCD is not delivered by the Wallet Provider but is integrated into the User device.
 For more information, see [Section 4.5](#45-wscd-architecture-types).
 Other actors in the ecosystem do not need to interact with or explicitly trust a WSCA or WSCD supplier.
-As explained in [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wallet-unit-attestations-to-the-wallet-unit)), Wallet Providers provide Wallet Unit Attestations (WUA) to the Wallet Unit.
-The WUA attests that the Wallet Unit and all of its components, including the WSCA/WSCD, comply with the relevant requirements.
+As explained in [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wuas-to-the-wallet-unit)), Wallet Providers sign Wallet Unit Attestations (WUA) and Wallet Instance Attestations (WIA) and issue them to the Wallet Unit.
+A WUA attests that the Wallet Unit and all of its components, including the WSCA/WSCD or keystore and the public keys included in the WUA, comply with the relevant requirements.
+A WIA only attests the integrity of the Wallet Instance (i.e., the app installed on the User device).

 ### 3.4 Person Identification Data (PID) Providers